 Deer Mama is an adorably kitsch restaurant in De Pijp that bills itself as a “Vegan mylk and burger bar.”
 It is big sister to firm favourite of mine, Dophert.
-Think 1950’s American diner serving the plant-based food of dreams: boozy shakes, juicy burgers, piled-high pancakes, vegan soft serve and cookies so good you’d happily wrestle your grandmother for the last one.
+Think 1950’s American diner serving the plant-based food of dreams: boozy shakes, juicy burgers (including the amazing Beyond Meat patty), piled-high pancakes, vegan soft serve and cookies so good you’d happily wrestle your grandmother for the last one.
 But it doesn’t stop there.
-Alongside the delectably dirty traditional junk food, you’ll also find healthier salads and sourdough toasts, and the evening menu includes sharing dishes such as fried cauliflower, BBQ plantain and moreish Indian pani puri.
+Alongside the delectably dirty traditional junk food, you’ll also find healthier salads and sourdough toasts, and the evening menu includes sharing sharing starters such as roasted artichoke and incredibly moreish Indian pani puri.
 Oh Mama, what’s not to love?

 Deer Mama, Ceinturbaan 71